-I work in IT and my interests include watching football, cycling, walking in the Peak District and other National Parks, and working on my shared allotment.
+I work in IT and my interests include watching football, cycling, and working on my shared allotment.

 My overriding philosophy is for fairness, having long held concerns about inequalities and injustice.
-I joined the Green Party because I believe that they are the only party that believes in policies that will provide a balanced and sustainable economy, and remove the dominance of vested interest particularly where the environment is concerned.
+I joined the Green Party because I believe that they are the only party that has policies that will provide a balanced and truly sustainable economy, and will remove the dominance of vested interest in particular.

 The current electoral system has failed us.
-The two major parties have little interest in what happens outside of the City of London, except when they need votes to get elected and obtain or retain power.
 We need a system where every vote counts not just those in marginal seats.
 The only way to achieve change is to vote for parties like the Green Party that believe change is necessary.

 As a local Green Party member, I have sought to hold our representatives to account and actively campaigned on local issues.
 In particular I have campaigned against those plans that have threatened the green belt, and I have sought to improve our cycling network as part of the Stockport Cycling User Group.